DrewBradfordXYZ/quickbase-codepages/README.md

   - To turn this behavior off, remove `&& createCodePageHtml` from the `"build"` script in `package.json`
 - The default `index.html` is no longer needed and is moved into `./dist/unused/`.
 This folder is ignored by `npm run codepages` and will not be saved to a code page.
   - To turn this behavior off, remove `&& hideDefaultHtml` from the `"build"` script in `package.json`.

-> **Note:** To update multiple apps, see the [environment variable example](https://github.com/DrewBradfordXYZ/quickbase-codepages?tab=readme-ov-file#example-env-file) in this document or read the comments in the `.env.example` file.

 ## Required: Environment Variables